genevaers/User-Documentation/newdocs/Intro0_Introduction_to_Using_GenevaERS.md

 <div style="clear: right" > <img style="float: right;" width="50%" vspace="5" alt="GenevaERS Components" src=images/Module1-Introduction-to-Views/Module1_Slide4.jpeg title="GenevaERS Components"/>

 GenevaERS consists of two software components: the PC-based Workbench and the mainframe-based batch process known as the Performance Engine.
-Developers use the Workbench to build applications that are stored in a metadata repository in an IBM¬Æ  DB2¬Æ  database.
+Developers use the Workbench to build applications that are stored in a metadata repository in an IBM  Db2 database or a PostgreSQL database.
 These applications are then run by the Performance Engine, which reads data from source files or databases, transforms it, and writes it to output files.

 <div style="clear: right" >